veevol/lumen/readme.md

 ## File Extensions

-Lumen files should use the `.lu` file extension.
+Lumen files should use the `.lm` file extension.